British Citizen Wanting to Live and Work in the USA Permanently

 Visas for intra-company transfers

-If you are currently employed in the UK but have been asked to transfer to an affiliated office in the United States, you will need to consider an L-1 visa.
+If you are currently employed in the UK but have been asked to transfer to an affiliated office or branch in the United States, you could consider an L-1 visa.

 The L-1 visa is a nonimmigrant work visa for an employee of an international company who is being temporarily transferred to a parent, branch, affiliate or subsidiary of the same company in the USA.